antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Making-Graphs-over-System-Dynamics-Models.md

 ### Dependencies only

-The dependencies in the model can be found with the function ModelDependencyGraphEdges:
+The dependencies in the model can be found with the function `ModelDependencyGraphEdges`:

 ```mathematica
 lsEdges = ModelDependencyGraphEdges[lsEqs, Automatic, t]